Confederate statues are coming down following George Floyd's death. Here's what we know - KESQ

 A crowd of protesters in Richmond brought down the statue of Jefferson Davis, the president of the Confederacy, according to CNN affiliate WRIC.

-“Jefferson Davis was a racist & traitor who fled our city as his troops carried out orders to burn it to the ground,” Richmond Mayor Levar Stoney said in a tweet Thursday morning.
+“Jefferson Davis was a racist & traitor who fled our city as his troops carried out orders to burn it to the ground,” Richmond Mayor Levar Stoney said in a tweet June 11.
 “He never deserved to be up on that pedestal.
 July 1, we will begin the process the state requires to remove these monuments to the Old Richmond of a Lost Cause.”

 He asked for the sake of public safety that the community allow the city to legally take down the remaining statues professionally.